Andrew Norman

 Andrew Norman (born October 31, 1979) is an American composer of contemporary classical music whose texturally complex music is influenced by architecture and the visual arts.

 His string trio The Companion Guide to Rome (2010), was a runner-up for the 2012 Pulitzer Prize for Music.
 While composer-in-residence for the Boston Modern Orchestra Project, he first gained international attention for the orchestral work Play (2013), which was nominated for the 2016 Grammy Award for Best Contemporary Classical Composition and won the 2017 Grawemeyer Award for Music Composition.
 He received another Grammy nomination for the orchestral work Sustain (2018), a commission from the Los Angeles Philharmonic.
 Other noted works include the fantasy for piano and orchestra Split (2015) and the opera A Trip to the Moon (2017).

-Since 2020, Norman has been on the composition faculty of the Juilliard School.
+Norman was on the composition faculty of the Juilliard School and is currently teaching at the USC Thornton School of Music.

 Biography

-Norman studied composition at the University of Southern California and Yale University.
+Norman studied composition at the University of Southern California's Thornton School of Music and Yale School of Music.
 Much of his music is influenced by architecture and visual arts, in which he has had a lifelong interest.
 He was composer-in-residence for the Boston Modern Orchestra Project from 2011 to 2013.
 Among his most notable works are the 2010 string trio The Companion Guide to Rome, the 2013 symphony Play, the 2015 fantasy for piano and orchestra Split, the 2017 opera A Trip to the Moon, and the 2018 orchestral work Sustain.